wasder-sys/wasder-sys/README.md

 2. Open your Roblox executor (e.g., Synapse X, Script-Ware, Krnl).
 3. Paste the script into the executor.
 4. Execute while in **Blade Ball**.
-5. Auto Parry will handle the timing for you.
+5. ZeroBlade will take care of the parries.

 ---

 ## ⭐ Credits
-- Script Developer: GameHACKER
+- Script Developer: **GameHACKER**